jeffharrell/minicart/README.md

 You can customize the script to make it work for your site by passing a JavaScript object as an argument, setting any of the following optional properties:

 `parent`
 The HTMLElement the Mini Cart should render as a child of.
-Default document.body.
+Default `document.body`.

 `formTarget`
 The HTML target property for the checkout form.
+Default `null`.

 `displayEdge`
 The edge of the page the cart should pin to.
 Set to left or right.
-Default right.
+Default `'right'`.

 `edgeDistance`
 Distance from the edge the cart should appear.
-Default 50px.
+Default `'50px'`.

 `cookiePath`
-The base path of your website to set the cookie to (useful for shared website hosting)
+The base path of your website to set the cookie to (useful for shared website hosting).
+Default `null`.

 `peekEnabled`
 Boolean to determine if the cart should "peek" when it's hidden with items.
-Default true.
+Default `true`.

 `paypalURL`
 The PayPal URL to use if you are accessing sandbox or another version of the PayPal website.
-Defaults to https://www.paypal.com/cgi-bin/webscr.
+Default `'https://www.paypal.com/cgi-bin/webscr'`.

+`resetCartOnSuccess`
+Boolean to determine if the cart should be reset automatically on payment completion.
+Default `true`.

 `strings`
 An object of localizable text strings used: